lmlaaron/xi-compiler/README.md

 ./xic /path/to/the/name/of_xi_file.xi
 ```

 which will generate the assembly file in the same path.
-To generate teh executable, we use the following commands
+To generate the executable, we use the following commands

 ```
 runtime/linkxi.sh /path/to/the/name/of_assm.s
 ```

-which will generate teh executable in the current path.
+which will generate the executable in the current path.
 We can then run the executable by

 ```